Create and Connect to a PostgreSQL Database

 Wherever possible, connect to your database using its internal URL.
 Internal connection details are available on your database’s Info page in the Render Dashboard:

-External URL connections are slower because they traverse the public internet.
-Always use the internal URL when connecting from a Render service running in the same region.
+To minimize latency, use your database’s internal URL when connecting from a Render service running in the same region.

 You can also run the provided PSQL Command directly in your terminal to start a psql session.